Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 ## Problem Statement

-We measure how weeks of unusually hot or cold weather shift mortality relative to expected baselines, by region and age group, while controlling for long-term trends and seasonality.
+We measure how weeks of unusually hot or cold weather shift mortality relative to expected baselines, by region, while controlling for long-term trends and seasonality.

 ## Objectives